Maine Coon Kitten Adoption Process & FAQ

 Do you screen your breeding cats for genetic diseases?

-All of our breeding cats are genetically tested for HCM (Hypertrophic Cardiomyopathy), SMA (Spinal Muscular Atrophy), and PkDef (Pyruvate Kinase Deficiency) - hereditary conditions known to affect Maine Coons.
-We use Zoomics for DNA testing, and echocardiogram scans are performed by veterinary specialists.
-Test results are displayed on each of our King and Queen profile pages.
+Yes - our breeding cats are genetically tested and clear for HCM (Hypertrophic Cardiomyopathy), SMA (Spinal Muscular Atrophy), and PkDef (Pyruvate Kinase Deficiency) - hereditary conditions known to affect Maine Coons.
+We use ZooOmics for DNA testing, and echocardiograms are performed by experienced veterinary specialists.
+You can view each cat’s test results on their individual profile page.

 Can you add me to your waiting list?